Image J / Fiji

 - The standard ImageJ release mostly focuses on image processing.
 Functions include image filtering, denoising, binarisation for segmentation, cropping/scaling and intensity measurements.

 - An extended version, Fiji (also available for free) comes with a wider-range of pre-installed plugins.
 These include functionality for particle tracking, colocalisation analysis and advanced image segmentation.

-- Compatible with .lif files produced by Leica LAS (requires BioFormats reader – included as standard in Fiji).
+- Compatible with many proprietary imaging formats such as Leica .lif and Zeiss .czi (requires BioFormats reader – included as standard in Fiji).